microsoft/libHttpClient/README.md

 If you are building libHttpClient from source, you can provide an hc_settings.props file with specific MSBuild properties to customize how the library gets built.
 When built, the libHttpClient projects look for an hc_settings.props file in any directory above the the repository root.
 Currently, the following build customizations are available:
 * Defining HCNoWebSockets will exclude WebSocket APIs (and all their dependencies) from the libHttpClient library
 * Defining HCNoZlib will exclude compression APIs and prevent libHttpClient from defining Zlib symbols within libHttpClient
-* Defining HCNoOpenSSL will prevent libHttpClient from referencing our private OpenSSL projects.
+* Defining HCExternalOpenSSL will prevent libHttpClient from referencing our private OpenSSL projects.
 If this is defined, you will need to manually include your own (compatible) version of OpenSSL when linking.

 An example customization file hc_settings.props.example can be found at the root of the repository.